 - Chain: connecting the crankset in front to the rear cogs, the chain enables you to turn the wheels as you turn the pedals.

 - Derailleurs: these guide the chain through the cogs.
-Recent technology have improved these devices on higher caliber mountain bikes to reduce friction, quiet the ride, and lessen the chances of dropping the chain.
+Recent technology has improved these devices on higher caliber mountain bikes to reduce friction, quiet the ride, and lessen the chances of dropping the chain.

 - Shifters: these are directly linked to the derailleurs and control gear changes.
 The typical mountain bike has a trigger shifter, which uses the thumb or forefinger.